um-biological-station/data-mgmt-guide/README.md

 # Data Management at the University of Michigan Biological Station
 a guide for UMBS researchers and students on data management

+*how much of this can be incorporated into an R notebook?*

 ### Why manage data?
 - your research is most credible when backed by data that is reproducable and reusable
 - you're saving science money and resources by making your data accessible to others (and sometimes your grant will require this anyway!)